Organization development

 Organization development (OD) is the study and implementation of practices, systems, and techniques that affect organizational change.
 The goal of which is to modify a group's/organization's performance and/or culture.
 The organizational changes are typically initiated by the group's stakeholders.
 OD emerged from human relations studies in the 1930s, during which psychologists realized that organizational structures and processes influence worker behavior and motivation.

 Organization Development allows businesses to construct and maintain a brand new preferred state for the whole agency.
-Key concepts of OD theory include: organizational climate (the mood or unique “personality” of an organization, which includes attitudes and beliefs that influence members' collective behavior), organizational culture (the deeply-seated norms, values, and behaviors that members share) and organizational strategies (how an organization identifies problems, plans action, negotiates change and evaluates progress).
+Key concepts of OD theory include: organizational climate (the mood or unique "personality" of an organization, which includes attitudes and beliefs that influence members' collective behavior), organizational culture (the deeply-seated norms, values, and behaviors that members share) and organizational strategies (how an organization identifies problems, plans action, negotiates change and evaluates progress).
+A key aspect of OD is to review organizational identity.

 Overview

 Organization development as a practice involves an ongoing, systematic process of implementing effective organizational change.
 OD is both a field of applied science focused on understanding and managing organizational change and a field of scientific study and inquiry.
 It is interdisciplinary in nature and draws on sociology, psychology, particularly industrial and organizational psychology, and theories of motivation, learning, and personality.
 Although behavioral science has provided the basic foundation for the study and practice of OD, new and emerging fields of study have made their presence felt.
 Experts in systems thinking, in organizational learning, in the structure of intuition in decision-making, and in coaching (to name a few) whose perspective is not steeped in just the behavioral sciences, but in a much more multi-disciplinary and inter-disciplinary approach, have emerged as OD catalysts or tools.